Canop/broot/website/docs/conf_file.md

 Most users should not change this.
 In my measurements a number of 4 to 6 looks optimal.

-I'm looking for people to try tune this and tell me what they find, what's their OS and disk type.

 ```Hjson
 file_sum_threads_count: 10,
 ```
 ```TOML
 file_sum_threads_count = 10
 ```

-If you make experiments, please come to [Miaou](https://miaou.dystroy.org/3490) and tell me.

 ## Quit on last cancel